smartrevolution/gnupg-for-java/README.md

 ## Building

-To build the gnupg-for-java.jar in build/jar/, run this:
+To build the `gnupg-for-java.jar` and `libgnupg-for-java.so` in build/, run
+this:

     ant clean release

+You can run the test suite using `ant` also:

+    ant test

 If you want the optional javadoc in build/docs/, run: